momenifi/methodHub/NLP/NLP_looking_up_tweets/readme.md

   - If you prefer not to install Python and Jupyter Notebook locally, you can run the notebook on Google Colab, a cloud-based platform for running Python notebooks.
     1. Open your web browser and go to [Google Colab](https://colab.research.google.com/).
     2. Click on "File" > "Upload Notebook" and select the notebook file "Looking up the tweets.ipynb" from your local machine.
+    3. Before uploading, compress the folder containing the notebook file and other necessary files into a zip file.
+    4. Once the zip file is uploaded, extract its contents in Google Colab.
-    3. Once the notebook is uploaded, you can execute the code cells and interact with the tutorial directly in your browser.
+    5. Open the notebook "Looking up the tweets.ipynb" and execute the code cells as instructed in the tutorial.

 ## Tutorial content
 In this tutorial, we'll use Locality Sensitive Hashing (LSH) to search a document.
 The following sections will be covered: